What to See at the Hoh Rain Forest (Full Guide!)

 How much time do you need in the Hoh Rain Forest?

-Yes!
-The Hoh Rain Forest is one of the most magical places in Washington State.
+Yes, the Hoh Rain Forest is absolutely worth visiting!
+It’s one of the most magical places in Washington State.
 The entire forest is thick with mosses, lichens, and ferns.
-The Hall of Mosses is a short loop trail that will take you through the heart of the Hoh Rain Forest.
+The Hall of Mosses is a short loop trail that will take you through the heart of the forest.

 When is the best time to visit the Hoh Rain Forest?